ibrahimshittu/ibrahim-shittu-portfolio/content/blog/scaling-cad-education-at-fabrio.md

 **Ship Fast, But Never Broken**: In startup land, everyone preaches "move fast and break things."
 But when your "things" are student grades and university assessments, breaking isn't an option.
 It's possible, but it requires a different mindset - every shortcut you take has to be deliberate, documented, and fixable.

-**The Best Code is Code You Don't Write**: We integrated with Autodesk's tools instead of building our own CAD viewer.
-We used AWS managed services instead of running our own infrastructure.
+**The Best Code is Code You Don't Write**: We used AWS managed services like Cognito and AppSync instead of building authentication and GraphQL servers from scratch.
+We chose proven libraries over custom implementations.
 Every line of code you don't write is a line you don't have to maintain, debug, or explain to the next engineer.

 ### What This Journey Taught Me About Startups